adithyakrish0/alt-a-smartfix/PRIVACY.md

 ## 👁️ Permissions Explained

-Alt-D requests the following Firefox permissions:
+Alt-A requests the following Firefox permissions:

 | Permission | Why We Need It | What We DON'T Do |
 |------------|----------------|------------------|